John J. Raskob: Political activity

 Raskob had supported Democratic presidential candidate Al Smith in the 1928 election, and Smith invited Raskob to become chairman of the Democratic National Committee.
 Sloan, a supporter of Herbert Hoover, insisted Raskob resign either from GM or the DNC.
 Raskob left GM after the board supported Sloan, sold his GM stock, and used the proceeds to build the Empire State Building.

 Raskob made Smith president of the Empire State Co., operators of the building, based on a promise to do business together the night Smith lost the presidential election.
 Raskob served as chairman of the DNC through 1932.
 He continued to promote Smith's candidacy as Chairman of the DNC, and to advocate for the adoption of an anti-prohibition policy.
 Both of these positions were opposed by different factions within the Democratic Party.

 In 1932, when Franklin D. Roosevelt (who was by then on rather bad terms with Al Smith) won the party's nomination and the election, Raskob (a Smith ally) resigned as DNC chairman.
 Raskob (like Al Smith) viewed many of Roosevelt's New Deal policies as radical and unhelpful to economic recovery.

 Toward the end of Roosevelt's first term as president, Raskob began actively working against Roosevelt.
 Testimony given to the United States Senate Lobby Investigation Committee revealed Raskob was an active fundraiser for Georgia governor Eugene Talmadge, considered a possible anti-Roosevelt candidate for the Democratic nomination in the 1936 United States presidential election.
 Raskob later became involved with the American Liberty League, an anti-New Deal organization active around the time of the 1936 election.

 Empire State Building

-During the Great Depression, Raskob's business interests were focused on the Empire State Building, which was in competition with the Chrysler Building to become the world's tallest building at the time.
+During the Great Depression, Raskob's business interests were focused on the Empire State Building, which was in competition with the Chrysler Building to become the world's tallest building.
 According to one story, Raskob had taken a jumbo pencil, stood it on end and asked architect William F. Lamb, "Bill, how high can you make it so that it won't fall down?"

 During the early years of the Depression, the Empire State Building had so few tenants it was mocked as the "Empty State Building".
 Raskob was also invested in precious metal mining in Nevada and New Mexico, ranching, the aeronautical industry and pesticides.
 Raskob remained with DuPont until his retirement from the company in 1946.